marcozullich/pruned_layer_similarity/README.md

   - training (and testing) the net (`train.py`); nets architectures are in `networks.py` and are comprehensive of a method to get the representations out of all the layers of interest in these nets
   - pruning a fully-trained net using IMP(`pruning/` folder)
   - comparing representations of trained nets (`nn_comparison.py`)
-- A demo will be soon released for showcasing the application of this library to a small-scale problem; however, we provide all the tools to extend this analysis to larger datasets and networks.
+- A demo showcasing the application of this library to a small-scale problem; however, te demo provides all the tools to extend this analysis to larger datasets and networks.

 ## Abouts the Authors